stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 # Reverse Proxy
 Route client requests to one or more backend servers, allowing you to expose it on a public IP and port.
 Hides the port which is better for security.

-1. We go to the `/etc/nginx/sites-available/` by using sudo nano, as we do not have permissions to write it without super user.
+1. We go to the `nginx.conf` by using `sudo nano /etc/nginx/sites-available/nginx.conf`, as we do not have permissions to edit it without super user.`

 2. Location this:
 ```